deannabosschert/functional-programming/README.md

 ### Week 1 - Data Cleaning 🐒

-Goal: learn how to create with libraries
+**Goal**: learn how to create with libraries
 I've learned how to load data locally and to fetch externally from an API, to clean that data and render this data.
 See my [wiki](https://github.com/deannabosschert/functional-programming/wiki) for more.

 ### Week 2 - Datavisualizations 📊
-Goal: create interactive visualisations from external data I've learned how to visualize the previous cleaned data in an interactive datavisualization, made with D3.js See my [wiki](https://github.com/deannabosschert/functional-programming/wiki) for more.
+**Goal**: create interactive visualisations from external data
+I've learned how to visualize the previous cleaned data in an interactive datavisualization, made with D3.js
+See my [wiki](https://github.com/deannabosschert/functional-programming/wiki) for more.

 </details>